muneerahmad44/ML_projects/README.md

 # ML_projects
 It's Muneer an  ML engineer at fiverr and upwork.
-In This repository i will be  adding projects that i will do related to machine learning.
+In This repository i will be  adding projects build using Artificial Intelligence(ML,DL,CV,NLP)